 Black Friday scam warning issued to parents

-Research for the Take Five To Stop Fraud campaign, run by banking and finance industry body UK Finance, indicates that more than a quarter (27%) of parents have been tricked by purchase scams.

-A purchase scam happens when a person makes a payment for goods or services that never turn up.
+Parents looking to get a bargain ahead of Christmas on Black Friday are being urged to be on their guard against fake deals - as the amount lost to purchase scams rose to £41m in the first half of this year.

+More than 27 per cent of parents have been caught out by scams where goods or services paid for don’t arrive, according to research from UK finance.

-Criminals often advertise tech such as phones or computers at low prices to attract buyers, persuading them to make bank transfers, then disappearing once the payment is made.
-They may do this either through fake websites or fake ads on social media as well as through auction websites.
+Criminals can advertise high value tech such as phones at low prices to attract buyers, persuading them to make bank transfers, but then disappearing once the payment is made.

+Fraudsters often use fake websites or advertisements on social media, or even auction websites.

-UK Finance’s recent half-year fraud report found that purchase scams are the most common kind of authorised fraud, accounting for two-thirds of cases.
+UK Finance’s recent fraud report found that purchase scams are the most common kind of fraud, accounting for two-thirds of cases.

 Ben Donaldson, managing director of economic crime at UK Finance, said: “More and more criminals are using fake ads and websites to target their victims.